PLAB vs USMLE: UK or US, Which Pathway Is Right for You? (2026)

 PLAB for Indian IMGs: A faster, lower-cost path to earning a doctor's salary.
 The UK also offers a clear training pathway (Foundation Programme, Core Training, Specialty Training) with defined milestones.
 The pound-to-rupee exchange rate makes UK salaries meaningful for Indian families.
 The cultural and language adjustment is less extreme than the US for many Indian doctors.

-The honest verdict: If you have the academic profile, financial backing, and long-term patience for the US pathway, USMLE offers a significantly higher lifetime earning potential.
-If you need to start earning sooner, have a tighter budget, or prefer a more predictable path, PLAB is the smarter choice, not the second-best choice.
+The practical takeaway: If you have the academic profile, financial backing, and willingness to defer income for several years, the USMLE pathway offers substantially higher lifetime earnings.
+If you need to start earning sooner, have a tighter budget, or prefer a more structured and predictable training pipeline, PLAB is the pragmatic choice, not a consolation prize.

 Can You Do Both?